November 15, 2017

 A new lick of paint in a light colour will open up any room.
 You might also want to change the lighting inside and outside your home.
 Try adding a few garden lights around your property and connect the new lighting to smart device which you can manage via an app.

 Don’t attempt any structural upgrades yourself.
 If you’re an inexperienced renovator, stay away from DIY jobs as they may have costly consequences.

-If you would like any more renovation tips, make sure you give your local mortgage broker a call today.
+If you would like any more renovation tips, give us a call today on 0437 347 601.
 We can chat you through all things renovation and help you plan for small, medium or large changes to your property.